Retail Sales Strategy

 Your sales associates create a good in-store experience by making them feel glad they met you that day because of what you added to their shopping experience.
 There are few greater honors than achieving that--and at the end of the sale, seeing their outreached hand because they just had to connect and say "thank you."

 That can't be forced.
-It is a natural progression when you use the Five Parts to a Sale.
+Using the Five Parts to a Sale is a natural progression.

-As a transaction is being finalized, if you can use their name, so much the better.
+If you can use their name as a transaction is being finalized, so much the better.
 You want to remove as much friction as possible and make the merchandise feel even more special.

 I once purchased a plant as a gift for my niece.
 The owner took the plant, trimmed off a few leaves, and dunked it in a bucket of water.
 As it was draining, she polished the leaves and added a bow.

-As you are thanking the customer, you could also ask for a review on social media--but for most, that marketing strategy can feel forced.
+As you thank the customer, you could also ask for a review on social media—but for most, that marketing strategy can feel forced.
 Instead, find a reason to get the shopper's email address and send a request a day later.
 If you did everything well, they will be more than happy to share their experience.

 15 Impressive Strategies To Get The Most Out Of Your Retail Employee Training